What to see and do in Rome

 After we finished our pizza and wine, it was already way after sunset so we headed back to our hotel.
 But let me tell you, the walk back was very much worth it.
 In order to get back towards the city center we walked down the Via dei Fori Imperiali.
 At night, parts of the Forum Romanum, the Colosseum and the Capitol are lit which can be seen while walking down the Via dei Fori Imperiali.
 There are musicians on the streets and the combination of street music inbetween these thousands of years old structures creates a really beautiful atmosphere.

-Enjoy the streets of Rome
+Enjoy strolling through the streets of Rome

 Since there are so many sightseeing spots in Rome, it is sometimes easy to overlook the smaller things.
 However, this is a real shame because there are so many really beautiful streets in Rome!
 Sometimes sightseeing in this city can also just be: walking around random streets and absorbing the atmosphere of the city.